NOAA-GFDL/MDTF-diagnostics/diagnostics/tropical_pacific_sea_level/doc/tropical_pacific_sea_level.rst

 Functionality
 -------------

-The main script generate the tropical Pacific dynamic sea level and wind stress curl scatter plots at different time scale due to their strong dependency from Ekman pumping/suction and barotropic response over the ocean
+The main script generates the tropical Pacific dynamic sea level and wind stress curl scatter plots at different time scale due to their strong dependency from Ekman pumping/suction and barotropic response over the ocean